Septology VI - VII: A New Name

 Brazilian-Portuguese: Editora Fósforo

-Chinese (Simplified): Yilin Press
+Chinese (simplified): Yilin Press

 Croatian: Naklada Ljeva